igorski/drunk-dragon-vs-the-drag-queens/README.md

 # rpg

+NAME IDAES:

+Nocturbulent
+Nocturin
+Nocturmoil
+Nocturnopoly
+Ypnopoly / ypnopolio
+nykterinos

+A browser based adventure game in which the player should at all costs prevent seeing daylight.
+Instead the player is destined to forever live a hedonistic lifestyle during endless summer nights, looking for ways to keep a low profile during the day.

 ## Game concepts

 The game is time bound and takes place in the 1980's.
 Each new game starts at